christianh814/ocp4-upi-helpernode/qs-static.md

 cd ocp4-upi-helpernode
 ```

-Edit the [vars.yaml](./vars.yaml) file with the IP addresss that will be assigned to the masters/workers/boostrap (leave the dummy mac addresses).
-Also make sure that the `dhcp` section is STILL correct (even though we won't be using DHCP); as those vars are used elsewhere.
+Create the [vars-static.yaml](./vars-static.yaml) file with the IP addresss that will be assigned to the masters/workers/boostrap.
+The IP addresses need to be right since they will be used to create your DNS server.

 ## Run the playbook